softwareguru/airflowsummit-website/content/sessions/2020/_index.md

 ---

-These sessions were presented on Airflow Summit 2020.
+These are the sessions that were presented at Airflow Summit 2020.
+For other editions check the [archive](/sessions).